Updated August 9th, 2018.

 There are a few different areas to stay on Boracay with a huge range of prices.
 Pick up rooms for as little as 500Php per night, while a night of luxury will cost you $400US.
 If you want to find a cheaper place just head back from the beach a bit and prices will drop down.
 Each area has its own flavour…

-- White Beach Station 3: Station 3 (at the southern end of White Beach) is a bit more low key than Station 1.
+White Beach Station 3: Station 3 (at the southern end of White Beach) is a bit more low key than Station 1.
 If you want a slightly quieter Boracay experience then head here.
-Blue Mango could be a good spot to get your diving certificate or Dave’s Straw Hat right at the end of white beach is a favourite.
+Dave’s Straw Hat right at the end of White Beach is a favourite.

 These are the main areas to stay but don’t be afraid to go inland either if you want to do things on the cheap, it’s a small island and it doesn’t take too long to get around!

 Because the beach really is postcard perfect and it is quite ok to do this all day every day.